mjhouse/website/content/posts/tariffs-2025-4-5.md

 +++

 ![Trump holding up a list of tariffs](/website/images/trumps_tariffs.jpg)
-<small>Trump holding up a list of reciprocal tariffs.
-Whether they're actually reciprocal or a based on a
+<small>Whether these tariffs are actually reciprocal or based on a
 [misunderstanding about trade deficits](https://www.factcheck.org/2025/04/trumps-misleading-tariff-chart/) is left as an exercise to the reader.</small>